RiccardoRiccio/Review_Sentiment_Analysis/README.md

 - Transformers (BERT, RoBERTa)

 ### Usage
-Open and run Review_Sentiment_Analysis.ipynb to perform sentiment analysis on reviews.
+Open and run Review_Sentiment_Analysis_Original.ipynb to perform sentiment analysis on reviews.
 Ensure you have the glove.txt file and the dataset in your project directory.